top of page

 c.
 Eight.

-Eight people were on the Ark.
+There were eight people on the Ark.

 a.
 Jonah.